GarmanGroup/RABDAM/README.md

 -	The packing density threshold, *PDT*

-The packing density of an atom is calculated as the number of atoms within a sphere of radius PDT Å. Its default value is 14, but it is possible to set it equal to any value (in Å). **Do not change the value of this parameter unless you know what you are doing!** Stipulated by the keyword *PDT*.
+The packing density of an atom is calculated as the number of atoms within a sphere of radius *PDT* Å. Its default value is 14, but it is possible to set it equal to any value (measured in Å). **Do not change the value of this parameter unless you know what you are doing!** Stipulated by the keyword *PDT*.

 - The sliding window size, *windowSize*

-The size (as a percentage of the total number of atoms included for *B*<sub>Damage</sub> analysis) of the sliding window used to group atoms in a similar packing density environment for *B*<sub>Damage</sub> calculation.
-Its default value is 0.02 (2%), however it can take any value ≤ 1. **Do not change the value of this parameter unless you know what you are doing!** Stipulated by the keyword *windowSize*.
+The size (as a percentage of the total number of atoms included in *B*<sub>Damage</sub> analysis) of the sliding window used to group atoms in a similar packing density environment for *B*<sub>Damage</sub> calculation.
+Its default value is 0.02 (2%), however it can take any value ≤ 1 (100%). **Do not change the value of this parameter unless you know what you are doing!** Stipulated by the keyword *windowSize*.

 -	Option to remove HETATM, *HETATM*

 Specifies whether you want to include (“*Keep*”) / exclude (“*Remove*”) HETATM in / from the *B*<sub>Damage</sub> calculation.
-Owing to the difference in the *B*<sub>factor</sub> / packing density ratios of HETATM as compared to ATOM, by default this parameter is set to “*Remove*”. **Do not change the value of this parameter unless you know what you are doing!** Stipulated by the keyword *HETATM*.
+Owing to the difference in the *B*<sub>factor</sub> : packing density ratios of HETATM as compared to ATOM, by default this parameter is set to “*Remove*”. **Do not change the value of this parameter unless you know what you are doing!** Stipulated by the keyword *HETATM*.

 -	Option to retain only protein / nucleic acid atoms, *proteinOrNucleicAcid*

 Specifies whether to include protein atoms (“*Protein*”), nucleic acid atoms (“*Nucleic Acid*” / “*NA*”), or both atom types (“ ”), in the *B*<sub>Damage</sub> calculation.
-Owing to the difference in the *B*<sub>factor</sub> / packing density ratios of these two ATOM types, it is highly recommended that they are analysed separately.
+Owing to the difference in the *B*<sub>factor</sub> : packing density ratios of these two ATOM types, it is highly recommended that they are analysed separately.
 By default this parameter is set to “*Protein*”.
 Stipulated by the keyword *proteinOrNucleicAcid*.

-**\*\*Currently RABDAM is unsuitable for running on structures containing nucleic acids, therefore this parameter should not be altered from its default value.\*\***
+**\*\*Currently RABDAM is unsuitable for running on structures either of or containing nucleic acids, and so this parameter should not be altered from its default value.\*\***

 -	Option to remove atoms from the *B*<sub>Damage</sub> calculation, *removeAtoms*